 2. Stay With Your Dog and Provide Comfort

 Many owners think they shouldn't comfort a fearful dog because it will make the situation worse.
 This is just simply not true.
 Providing comfort to your dog when he is scared assures him you are there to help.
 Just like you would comfort a crying child, so should you comfort a scared dog.
 Your reassuring presence combined with slow, calm pets may help your buddy to feel secure.

 3. Distract Your Dog With Toys and Treats

-If you know fireworks are on the agenda, distract your dog before they begin by giving him a great treat-filled toy.
-Or engage him in some good games of tug.
+If you know fireworks are on the agenda, distract your dog before they begin by giving him a great treat-filled toy or engage him in some good games of tug.
 Encourage him to chew on a favorite bone or do a few fun trick training sessions.
-Once the fireworks start, provide him options to chew or lick, like a Kong filled with nummies or even just a bowl of treats and ice cubes.
+Once the fireworks start, provide him options to chew or lick, like a KONG toy filled with nummies or even just a bowl of treats and ice cubes.

 4. Play White Noise

 Some dogs enjoy soothing sounds like the hum of a fan or just the mumbling sound from a TV.
 You can try playing soft, classical music or even purchase a white noise machine designed for dogs.
 Be sure to turn these on before the booms start and keep them on until the noises are all gone.

 Should You Medicate a Dog That's Scared of Fireworks?